 UBC Waste Management collects waste from buildings on the academic campus, and transports it to different locations for processing, recycling and disposal including:

-- Food scrap waste is collected and taken to the UBC In-vessel Composting Facility
+- Food scrap waste is collected and taken to an off-campus composting facility for processing into soil amendment

 - Paper, cardboard and containers waste is collected an taken to off-campus commercial recycling service providers

 - Garbage is collected and taken to the Vancouver Waste Transfer Station for disposal in landfill.

 UBC Waste Management also collects the waste and recycling from the outdoor garbage cans and recycling stations, with the exception of within student housing and some Athletics areas.